akka/akka-http/docs/src/main/paradox/routing-dsl/rejections.md

 @@@ note
 Please note that since version `10.1.2`, the default `RejectionHandler` will also discard the entity bytes automatically.
-If you want to change this behavior, please refer to @ref[Customising rejection HTTP Responses](rejections.md#customising-rejections) if you want to change this behavior; however, might cause connections to stall if the entity is not properly rejected or cancelled on the client side.
+If you want to change this behavior, please refer to @ref[Customising rejection HTTP Responses](rejections.md#customising-rejections); however, might cause connections to stall if the entity is not properly rejected or cancelled on the client side.
 @@@